esiegel/seamcarve/README.md

 chown root $(which tup)
 ```

 The last two lines are necessary in order to allow tup the ability to create chroot directories.
-Refer to this [issue][tup_issue] about adding debug symbols to the compiled source.
+Refer to this [issue][tup_issue], which explains how chroot is used as a workaround to compiling with debug symbols.

 #### Other dependencies